Docs LATEST

 GET /system/cron

-The endpoint returns a simple JSON response:
+The endpoint returns a plain text response:

 Triggering from External Services #